 There is a new stored procedure LP_WF_PREFERENCE_UPDATE_CUSTOMER handling the preference updates and it will be running all the time.
-Expect to see preference updates on customer records in 1-2 hours from the time the preference was updated in WordFly.
+Expect to see preference updates on constituent records in 1-2 hours from the time the preference was updated in WordFly.

-- Small test campaigns may in theory take longer process if the robot is "on a break" and not running at the time when the response was received, generating a delay of up to 90 minutes.
+- Small test campaigns may in theory take longer to process if the robot is “on a break” and not running at the time when the response was received, generating a delay of up to 90 minutes.

 What data is required in order for preferences to update in Tessitura?

 The new stored procedure LP_WF_PREFERENCE_UPDATE_CUSTOMER requires email address and customer number for sending preference data back to Tessitura successfully.

 What if a customer resubscribes to our mailing list?

 If a customer wants to start receiving emails again, they would simply modify their preferences again on your website (in a My Account section).
 Once the user resubscribes (or updates their mailing preferences) to your email program, the next time you import your list into WordFly, the preferences will be updated for that email address based on the data provided by your output sets.
 If there is an unsubscribe in WordFly for the subscriber, that unsubscribe will need to be overridden on the List Summary page after the list with their updated preferences has been imported.